How to Calculate Rental Property Cash Flow

 — Phillip H.

-12. Avatar Philip Taylor says:
+12. Philip Taylor Philip Taylor says:

 JD in Boerne This is a great question and one I intend to answer in detail when I file my taxes this year.
 Rental property gives you the added benefit of being able to subtract depreciation from the income.
 So my $4k profit will be more like a $2k loss for tax purposes once I subtract $6k in annual depreciation expense.
 The loss will help reduce my overall tax burden.
 It’s a huge win.